grodin/grodin.github.io/content/pages/about.md

 No doubt I'll write a post about how I built this blog soon, as that seems to be par for the course with devblogs.

 Why the name "onemanbaboon"?
-Because I misread the name of the blog [One Man Doom][onemandoom] one day as "One Man Baboon", liked the sound of and bought the domain.
+Because I misread the name of the blog [One Man Doom][onemandoom] one day as "One Man Baboon", liked the sound of it and bought the domain.
 Not the best reason, nor the worst, but at least it's a reason!

 [onemandoom]: https://onemandoom.blogspot.com/